Transform in the Blazor Image Editor Component

 Flip an image

-method, which allows you to flip the image with annotations either horizontally or vertically.
-This method takes a single parameter of type ImageEditorDirection, which specifies the direction in which the flip operation should be applied.
+The FlipAsync method flips the image and annotations horizontally or vertically.
+It accepts a single parameter of type ImageEditorDirection, which specifies the flip direction.

-Here is an example of flipping an image in a button click event.
+Here is an example of flipping an image on button click.

 @using Syncfusion.Blazor.ImageEditor